Need some great books for your First Grader to read and enjoy this summer? Look no further! Get your First Grade Summer

 Also, to make your search easier, I have put a star by our absolute favorites!

 How We are Using the List

-Each kid receives the reading list for the grade they will be going into at the end of the summer.
+Each kid receives the reading list for the grade they will be starting at the end of the summer.
 They are encouraged to read 10 books from the list.
-If they read all those and want to keep reading, they will have a whole bunch of other great books to read.
+If they read all those and want to keep reading, they will have a great list of other books to read.
 The older kids will choose their favorite books to write a report on.

 I also love that this list gives me a good range of books to choose from when purchasing books for my kids.
 We have been slowly trying to weed out the books that just aren’t super great that we own, to be in line with my own simplification process.
 Many of the books that we have chosen to keep make an appearance on these lists.
 The rest I hope to purchase over time.